 Type 6 has difficulty trusting other people.
 He remains cautious and skeptical until his counterpart has proven himself trustworthy.
 If the latter is the case, type 6 personalities are loyal companions.
 However, what sounds positive at first has negative aspects as well.
 His excessive loyalty tempts the type 6 to persist even in harmful life situations.

-There are two strategies that type 6 people use to combat their fears: phobia or resistance.
-The phobic type 6 adopts avoidance behavior.
-In daily interactions, these people are friendly and cooperative.
-The resistant type 6 adopts a defensive posture against any perceived threat.
-The result is a downright daredevil behavior, which, however, is based on hidden fear.
+A distinction is made between two strategies that people with type 6 use to Fears combat: phobia or resistance.
+Phobic type 6 adopts avoidance behavior.
+In daily interactions, these individuals are friendly and cooperative.
+The resistant type 6 adopts a defensive attitude against any perceived threat.
+The result is downright daredevil behavior, but based on hidden fear.

 Enneagram Type 7: The Enthusiast

-People of Enneagram type 7 are always looking for new challenges.
-Their thoughts are focused on the future.
+People from the Enneagram Types 7 are always on the lookout for new challenges.
+Their thoughts focus on the future.
 What is past is past.
 This is their philosophy.
 Type 7 is therefore often restless and does not like to commit.
 He believes that a better opportunity could always be waiting for him.